 This monthly conference consists primarily of case presentations, with discussions of empirically supported interventions, management of challenging clinical issues, and comparative approaches to treatment.
 Literature relevant to case material may be incorporated in the discussion.
 Quarterly in lieu of a case presentation, interns participate in a guided discussion related to supervision and becoming a supervisor.

-This monthly conference focuses on case discussions with relevant issues of diversity and individual differences.
+This monthly conference focuses on case discussions with relevant issues related to patients' lived experiences and perspectives.
 Stephanie Day, Ph.D., and Anthony Ecker, Ph.D., co-facilitate this conference.

 This monthly conference provides interns an opportunity to demonstrate the integration of science and practice by presenting and discussing their ongoing or completed research.
 Interns may use this time for presenting their dissertation research, research rotation work, or to prepare for job interviews or upcoming conference presentations.
 Terri Fletcher, Ph.D. facilitates this conference.